 Choose the right climbing plants

-However, you should choose the right climbing plants to grow on them because, some plants do not grow much after a certain time, which gives an unpleasant look to your pergola.
-The aggressive growers also create problems for you.
-So, you should wisely choose the plants to make your pergola look beautiful.
+Pergolas look best when you allow the climbing plants to grow on them.
+However, you should choose the right climbing plants to grow on them because some plants do not grow much after a certain time, which gives an unpleasant look to your pergola.

 Plantation at the base of a pergola